 What’s the Difference Between a Class and a Job?

-Classes only exist for combat below level 30, and then Jobs are basically upgrades of classes.
-At level 30, each Class’ questline will give you an item to equip called a ‘Soulstone’ or ‘Jobstone’ which allows you to learn additional skills, and continue with a questline for that Job.
+Classes only exist for combat below level 30, and then Jobs are basically upgrades of Classes.
+At level 30, each Class’ questline will give you an item to equip called a ‘Soul Crystal’.
+Players often refer to this as your ‘soulstone’ or ‘jobstone’, and it allows you to learn additional skills and continue with a questline for that Job.

 For example, if you start the game as the Gladiator Class, follow your Class Quests and you’ll eventually become a Paladin, which is a Job.
-You still have all the same Gladiator skills you had before, you just now get to learn and use more skills.
+You still have all the same Gladiator skills you had before, you just now get to learn and use more skills, and continue on with quests about being a Paladin.
 You’ll want to do this as soon as you reach level 30, and there’s also an MSQ requirement, where you need to have completed the level 20 quest ‘Sylph Management‘.

-Some Jobs don’t have a related Class because they were released later with the game’s expansions, and don’t have that introductory Class phase.
+Some Jobs don’t have a base Class because they were released later in one of the game’s expansions, so they don’t have that introductory Class phase.
 Noncombat Jobs (Crafters and Gatherers) also do not have a Class to ‘upgrade’ from.

 Can I Change Classes Later?